 FPIC is about working together in partnership and respect.
 In many ways, it reflects the ideals behind the relationship with Indigenous peoples, by striving to achieve consensus as parties work together in good faith on decisions that impact Indigenous rights and interests.
 Despite what some have suggested, it is not about having a veto over government decision-making.

 It is important to understand FPIC in context: different initiatives will have different impacts on Indigenous peoples’ rights.
 FPIC may require different processes or new creative ways of working together to ensure meaningful and effective participation in decision-making.

 There are many examples where collaboration, co-management or co-ownership are already taking place across the country.
 These types of approaches increase the credibility of the institutions and help to ensure the legitimacy of the decisions they make, which in turn helps to reduce litigation.
 Implementing the Declaration means building on these examples, looking for other ways in which we can work collaboratively on key issues, ensuring that decision-making processes include the space (including the time and information required) for Indigenous peoples who stand to be affected to participate in and influence the process.

 Learn more about some of these many examples of the Declaration in action here.

 What does this mean for the existing duty to consult?

-The Government of Canada has a constitutional duty to consult and accommodate Indigenous groups when it considers measures that might adversely impact potential or established Aboriginal or treaty rights.
+The Government of Canada has a constitutional duty to consult Indigenous peoples when it considers measures that might adversely impact their potential or established Aboriginal or treaty rights.
 This has been consistently confirmed by the Courts.
-The Government has consistently worked to uphold this duty and has shown its commitment to taking additional steps to do so.
+The Government of Canada has consistently worked to uphold this duty and has shown its commitment to taking additional steps to do so.

 What does this mean for natural resource development?